3-Ingredient Napoleon Cake

 To prepare the puff pastry:

-- Unfold thawed puff pastry sheet over lightly floured surface and gently roll it into 15-inch square.
+- Unfold the thawed puff pastry sheet on a lightly floured surface and gently roll it into an 11×14-inch rectangle.
 Do the same with the 2nd sheet.

-- Arrange the strips on 2-3 baking sheets, lined with parchment paper, or silicone mats.
+- Arrange the strips on 2 baking sheets lined with parchment paper.

 - Bake the puff pastry strips for 15 minutes, or until nice and golden brown.
 (Note: You can bake one sheet at a time.
 Or bake 2 sheets at a time, rotating the sheets half way.)
 Cool completely.